Omaha Brain Injury Attorney

 Traumatic brain injuries can have serious consequences that greatly impact the rest of a person's life, or end it altogether.
 Even minor brain damage can result in loss of memory (short-term or long-term), or sensory loss (vision or hearing impairment).
 Brain damage can cause cognitive problems, including difficulty speaking or understanding what others say.
 It can alter the nervous system and your motor control over your body.

+Some brain injuries can cause a sudden and serious change in someone's personality, which could manifest in violent outbursts and new likes or dislikes.
 All of these changes can result in costly medical bills - not just right after the injury, but also in ongoing treatment like physical therapy and counseling.
 Changes in lifestyle - for example, dealing with vision loss - can destroy relationships, including marriages.
 That’s not to mention the loss of earning potential and need for a different career, if you can work at all.

 When a TBI is caused by someone else's negligence, it’s tragic.

 Legally, someone who harms another person can be held liable for the damages he or she caused.
 The at-fault party would be responsible for immediate expenses - property damage and medical bills - as well as long-term costs: ongoing medical treatments, loss of wages and earning potential, and changes in lifestyle.
 It can be difficult to fully appreciate just how these costs will add up over the years, which is why you need a lawyer to consider the case from all angles and protect your future.

 If you or a loved one has suffered a traumatic brain injury, just know that you are not alone.
 Call the Omaha injury legal team at Bottlinger Law L.L.C. at (402) 505-8234.
 Put us to work protecting you and your family’s legal rights.
 We can help.